kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

           curl $(minikube service example --url)
   ```

-In this example, the above workflow yaml, will do the following steps on each coming PR:
+The above example workflow yaml, will do the following steps on each coming PR:

 1. Checks out the the source code
 2. Installs & starts minikube